munazajamil/SOC-Sysmon-PowerShell-Detection/README.md

 ---

 ### Attack 2 — PowerShell Download Cradle / IEX `T1105`
+This attack is also called as fileless attack, in this attack files execute and malicious files run without saving into memory.
 Attempted to download and execute a script directly in memory using `IEX` + `Net.WebClient` — the classic **fileless payload delivery** technique that avoids writing anything to disk.

 ```powershell